 In 2019, he became the recipient of the College of Europe – Arenberg European Prize for “an original work of critical analysis that offers a fresh approach to key challenges faced by Europe and Europeans in the present and future.”
 Read a brief version of the article here and the prize announcement here.

-From 2015 to 2018 he was also a part-time teacher at the Department of International Politics at the University of Aberystwyth, focusing on international history and security.
+From 2015 to 2018, while working on his DPhil, he was a part-time teacher at the Department of International Politics at the University of Aberystwyth, focusing on international history and security.
 In the summer of 2017, he became an Associate Fellow of the UK’s Higher Education Academy.
-He previously worked as a Research Assistant for the College of Europe (Natolin Campus, Warsaw).
+He previously worked as a Research Assistant for the College of Europe (Natolin Campus, Warsaw) from 2013 until 2015.

-Dr Cloet was Book Reviews Editor for the Journal of Contemporary European Research (JCER) as well as an active committee member of the UACES Graduate Forum (the association for European Studies in the UK).
+Dr Cloet was Book Reviews Editor for the Journal of Contemporary European Research (JCER) as well as an active committee member of the UACES Graduate Forum (the association for European Studies in the UK) between 2016 and 2018.
 As a committee member, he also served as Editor for the Graduate Forum/JCER blog Crossroads Europe.
 In 2017, he was awarded a grant from UACES, to be the first historian to explore the association’s archives at the Historical Archives of the European Union in Florence.

-Three years ago, Dr Cloet has co-edited a volume on the First World War, entitled Breaking Empires, Making Nations?
+In 2017, Dr Cloet co-edited a volume on the First World War, entitled Breaking Empires, Making Nations?
 The First World War and the Reforging of Europe.
 Previously, he published two book chapters and one monograph in the fields of international (migration) history and European integration history.
 Quincy is currently working on a range of articles related to knowledge production in the fields such as foreign policy, European integration and international organisation.

-Quincy is a music editor at enola.be for over a decade and counting: he primarily writes about jazz, blues and experimental music.
-His interests are cinematography, languages and cooking.
+Quincy was a music editor at enola.be for over a decade until 2020: he primarily wrote about jazz, blues, minimalist and experimental compositions.
+Next to music, his interests are cinematography, literature, languages and cooking.